0xbadb002/felixangell.com/blogs/compilers-brief-and-brisk.md

 ## The Middle
 Semantic analysis!
 Analyzing the semantics of the language is one of the harder parts of compiler design.
 It involves ensuring that the input programs are _correct_.
-My language Krug is lacking in the semantic analysis aspects currently, and without it the programmer would be trusted to write code that is correct all the time.
-But in reality this is never the case and we're always writing, compiling, (maybe running), and fixing errors in a loop.
+Without semantic analysis the programmer would have to be trusted to write code that is correct all the time - which is impossible!
-Not only this, but it can be impossible to compile programs if you can't analyze that the semantics are correct in this analysis phase of the compiler.
+Not only this, but it can be extremely difficult to compile a program if you can't analyze that the semantics are correct in this analysis phase of the compiler.

 I remember reading a diagram a while ago that showed the percentages of the front, middle, and back ends of a compiler and how they were split up and a while ago it was something along the lines of...